paulstephane/paulstephane.github.io/PDR-Preview.md

 ### 2.3 Headphone and Speaker use

-I tested the PowerDAC-R using several headphones: Grado GH2, Beyerdynamic DT990 Pro, and Etymotic ER4SR.
+I tested the PowerDAC-R using several headphones: Grado GH2, Beyerdynamic DT990 Pro, Etymotic ER4SR, and Sennheiser HD6XX.
 I used the short RCA to mini-jack adapter that ECdesigns sent me to connect my headphones directly to the PowerDAC-R.

-The PowerDAC-R was able to drive both headphones effortlessly.
+The PowerDAC-R was able to drive these headphones effortlessly.
 The volume range provided sufficient gain to reach a high level.
 The sound was exceptionally clear, offering a window into the recordings.
+I particularly enjoyed the Etymotic and Sennheiser with the powerDAC-R. The Etymotic has an impedance of 45 Ohm, and the Sennheiser 300 Ohm, but with still low sensitivity.
+The Dan Clark Aeon Noire were too difficult to drive with the powerDAC-R, but they have a much lower sensitivity.

 With speakers, the powerDAC-R's performance is still very dependent on the rest of the analog system: cables, amplification, speakers.